-Veteran users of Xfer’s long standing giant Serum (to which Vital is often compared) will no doubt quickly notice a distinct lack of any kind of “Tube” or “Tape” style algorithms in the built in distortion module.
+Veteran users of Xfer’s popular synth Serum (to which Vital is often compared) will no doubt quickly notice a distinct lack of any kind of “Tube” or “Tape” style algorithms in the built-in distortion module.

 These kinds of algorithms are integral to many bass design techniques, and the simple clipping or more exotic folding and degradation algorithms on offer are in many cases no substitute.

 Fortunately, there are a couple of effective workarounds.

 Method One – Emulating Tube Distortion With Filter Drive

 The “Drive” algorithms available on the three configurable filters are lovely for adding that gritty warmth that we’re after, but they need some setup to get it clean.

 The two main panels filters are “Polyphonic” filters, that is to say, that each voice is given its own unique instance of the filter.

 This allows Vital to key-track individual voices separately, as well as distort each voice separately, avoiding the potentially inharmonic inter-modulation from distorting two notes together.

 However, that inter-modulation potential is sometimes an important part of what we want out of our distortion, which is where the third filter comes in.

 The filter in the FX section of Vital is “Monophonic”, which is to say that there’s only one copy of it and all the notes you play go through the same filter.